Edward R. Pressman

+Early life

 Pressman was born to a Jewish family in New York City, the son of Lynn and Jack Pressman, known as the "King of Marbles", who founded the Pressman Toy Corporation.

+Career

 In 1987, his own production company Edward R. Pressman Film Corporation had received a three-feature pact with International Video Entertainment to handle theatrical and home video distribution rights with a dual option to extend into a fourth feature.

 The Academy Film Archive houses the Edward R. Pressman Collection.
 The film collection contains over 250 items, including theatrical prints, printing elements and videotapes related to the films produced by Pressman or his production company, as well as films acquired by Pressman Films for reference purposes.
 The Pressman Collection is complemented by paper materials held at the Academy's Margaret Herrick Library.

+Personal life

+In 1983, Pressman married actress Annie McEnroe, whom he met on the set of the 1981 film The Hand.
+He has one child.

+Death

 Pressman died in Los Angeles on January 17, 2023, at the age of 79.
 His death was confirmed by his production company.